 Invoice factoring or Invoice Financing

 This is the practice of using existing customer invoices as collateral to get funding quickly.
 Within this solution, small businesses can dramatically reduce the time required to get paid for work they’ve already done.
-Rather than wait 30, 60, or even 90 days for large clients to pay, they can sell these invoices to a factoring company and receive working capital in as fast as 24 hours.
+Rather than wait 30, 60, or even 90 days for large clients to pay, they can sell these invoices to a factoring company and Boost cash flow quickly.

 Rather than face the steep odds of bank loan approval, anyone with an idea can visit sites like Kickstarter and raise startup capital from donations.
 Companies can also issue equity in exchange for crowdfunding or rewards (incentives), two strategies that disrupt the existing venture capital model.